April 22, 2018

-In Ephesians 6, the Apostle Paul provides instruction on how children should be raised, but it’s not a short-term fix: Biblical parenting requires a pattern of discipline and instruction, carried out in the Lord and shaped by His loving discipline.
+In Ephesians 6, the apostle Paul provided instruction on how children should be raised—but it’s not a short-term fix.
+Biblical parenting requires a pattern of discipline and instruction carried out in the Lord and shaped by His loving discipline.
 Alistair Begg helps us understand Scripture’s imperatives to nurture tenderly, discipline biblically, and instruct purposefully.
 Parenting at its best will be shaped by the Gospel and motivated by the desire to see our children know, love, and follow Christ.

 I invite you to turn with me to the Hundred and Nineteenth Psalm—to Psalm 119—and we’ll read two sections, the first beginning at verse 97.
 Psalm 119:97.
 And the psalmist writes,